Measuring topological descriptors of complex networks under uncertainty: Numerical experiments and results

 Unlike the traditional methods for network reconstruction, which use heuristics to determine a threshold on $c_{ij}$ or on $p_{ij}$, our process maintains the uncertainty on the parameters until the computation of the network descriptors.
 Figure~\ref{fig_distributions} shows an example for the realization 1 of the Barabasi-Albert network, using the Pearson correlation coefficient with ARMA dynamics.
 The three figures are analogous to those in \lfig{fig_wrap} for the toy network.
-The \lfig{fig_distribution_a} shows the probability mass functions for the degree of each node, which follow the Poisson-Binomial distribution in \eqref{eq_poibin}.
+The \lfig{fig_distributions}a) shows the probability mass functions for the degree of each node, which follow the Poisson-Binomial distribution in \eqref{eq_poibin}.
 We used a free \textsf{R} routine for the numeric approximation of the analytical distribution provided by~\cite{hong_poibin}.
 It is to be noticed that the vast majority of the distributions are grouped around the real average degree of the network, that is $12.8$.
 Our theoretical median prediction in this case is $15.03$ with $[11,21]$ $68\%$ confidence interval.

-Similarly, \lfig{fig_distribution_b} shows the probability mass functions for the local clustering coefficient of the nodes.
+Similarly, \lfig{fig_distributions}b) shows the probability mass functions for the local clustering coefficient of the nodes.
 The distributions are very irregular and do not follow any known probability function.
 For comparison, the average clustering coefficient in the real network is $0.107$ whereas our theoretical median prediction is $0.0603$ with $[0.0521,0.1116]$ $68\%$ confidence interval.

-Finally, in \lfig{fig_distribution_c} is reported the probability mass function for the connectivity, which represents the probability that all the nodes of the network belong to the same connected component of $k$ edges.
+Finally, in \lfig{fig_distributions}c) is reported the probability mass function for the connectivity, which represents the probability that all the nodes of the network belong to the same connected component of $k$ edges.
 The distribution overestimates the number of edges needed to have a unique connected component, since the ground-truth network, which is actually connected in one component, consists of 1515 edges.
-A possible explanation for this overestimation is that the $p_{ij}$ might be too high due to a shift given by the choice of the prior $P(H^0)$ in \eqref{eq_ppos}.
+A possible explanation for this overestimation is that the $\pi_{ij}$ might be too high due to the choice of the prior $P(H^0)$ in \eqref{eq_ppos}, whose effect is to shift the values on the vertical axis.

 A useful synthesis of these network descriptors (besides the expected value) is the maximum posterior probability (MPP) estimate, which is simply the mode of the computed distributions.
 Furthermore, other statistics about the dispersion can be computed to assess the uncertainty on the values at node level.
 This is made possible by the fuzzy approach which does not require any threshold – neither on the connectivity matrix nor on the \pvs – allowing the uncertainty to be considered as part of the network analysis, rather than an obstacle to overcome.